decision-press/bootstrapping-ai/pillar1-architecture/pillar1-architecture.v3.0.1.md

 It’s the human-life operating system that gives the BOOTSTRAPING-AI real-world traction.
 It handles digital logistics, communications, workflow patterns, and manpower flows, and nothing outside that scope.

+### Canonical Text Format

+The Witness System defines a single canonical format for human-readable, persistent text artifacts:

+**Canonical Format: Markdown (`.md`)**

+- All long-form, human-facing artifacts are stored as Markdown (`.md`) files.
+- This includes: constructors, outlines, design documents, letters, notes, system descriptions, and narrative records of collaboration.
+- Markdown is treated as the "textual lingua franca" of the Witness System.

+Non-Markdown formats are allowed only when required by their domain:

+- Source code files (e.g., `.astro`, `.js`, `.ts`, `.py`, `.c`, etc.).
+- Configuration files (e.g., `.json`, `.yaml`, `.toml`).
+- Generated artifacts (e.g., logs, exports) that are not intended for direct editing.

+Whenever possible, non-Markdown artifacts should be referenced *from* a Markdown document that explains their purpose, context, and status.

+The intent is to keep the Witness System legible, navigable, and consistent for humans and synthetic collaborators across time.

 ## License